cypress-io/circleci-orb/docs/jobs.md

 **`no-workspace`**

-> Do not write workspace (for example if there are no jobs to follow), which
+> Do not write workspace after this job is done.
+> This is useful if there are no jobs to follow,
-> saves time on each build.
+> which saves time on each build.

 type: boolean